sylhare/Java/readme.md

 ## IntelliJ

-IntelliJ is an IDE developped by [JetBrain](https://www.jetbrains.com/idea/), the community version is free and comes with a lot of pro features (that might be overkill in some cases).
+IntelliJ is an IDE developed by [JetBrain](https://www.jetbrains.com/idea/), the community version is free and comes with a lot of pro features (that might be overkill in some cases).

 ### Getting started with IntelliJ
 First you have to create a Java project: File **>** New **>** Project.